2025-26 Ski Season Progress Report

 openings were delayed until 2+ feet fell in early December.
 With a dry mid-December and no more than 2 feet the rest of the month,

-terrain is mostly limited to runs with a manmade base.
-This is Utah's second worst Christmas ever to 1976-77.
-Avoid before February.
+terrain was mostly limited to runs with a manmade base.
+This was Utah's second worst Christmas ever to 1976-77.
+Early January snowfall

+of 5 feet opened most terrain in the Cottonwood Canyons.
+Only half as much snow fell elsewhere, so other areas are only about 1/3 open

 |